awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

       In the **Settings** section, specify the requested database and user information\.
 Choose **Next** when you are done\.

-   1. In the **Network & Security** section of the **Configure advanced settings** page, select the same VPC and VPC security group as for your Amazon EC2 instance\.
+   1. In the **Network & Security** section of the **Configure advanced settings** page, choose the same VPC and VPC security group as for your Amazon EC2 instance\.
 This approach ensures that your Amazon EC2 instance and your Amazon RDS instance are visible to each other over the network\.
 Set **Public accessibility** to `Yes`\.
 Your DB instance must be publicly accessible to set up replication with your source database as described later in this topic\.
 Accept the default values for all other boxes in this section\.

       In the **Database options** section, specify a database name\.
 Accept the default values for all other boxes in this section\.